luisrrv/Ecommerce-site/README.md

 # "El Bicho" Store 👕🐛
-## A mock e-commerce site for people to upload any product with the theme of famous football player Cristiano Ronaldo aka "El Bicho" to be shown in the store.
+## A mock e-commerce site for people to upload any product with the theme of the famous football player Cristiano Ronaldo aka "El Bicho" to be shown in the store.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/69304255/172337037-3b4fcd18-217c-477c-8ec0-4aeee01f293d.png" width="400" />